 Before specifying a Fireshield timber intumescent system there are three prerequisites that must be met in order to be able to achieve a Group 1-S/Group 1 surface rating and all relate to the substrate itself:

-- It must be a timber-based substrate: it can be solid or made up of lamellas like plywood or made from wood products like strand board or MDF board.
+It must be a timber-based substrate: it can be solid or made up of lamellas like plywood or made from wood products like strand board or MDF board.
 It cannot be a fake timber substrate or plastic laminate.

-- The timber-based substrate must be >8mm thick: for example, tongue and groove boards and panels need to be checked to ensure the groove is greater than 8mm.
+The timber-based substrate must be >8mm thick: for example, tongue and groove boards and panels need to be checked to ensure the groove is greater than 8mm.

 There are design considerations to bear in mind when specifying internal timber linings, this applies to all coatings not only intumescents:

-- Have you specified the coating in the correct interior environment, see the product TDS for details.
+Have you specified the coating in the correct interior environment, see the product TDS for details.

-- The timber substrate is detailed to prevent any possible future damage to the timber and the coating, for example finishing the timber short of an adjoining hard floor with the use of negative skirtings.
+The timber substrate is detailed to prevent any possible future damage to the timber and the coating, for example finishing the timber short of an adjoining hard floor with the use of negative skirtings.

-- Check the building Code for exemptions, items that do not need to be coated such as window jambs and door frames.
+Check the building Code for exemptions, items that do not need to be coated such as window jambs and door frames.

-- Now it’s just a matter of deciding what finish you would like, clear natural finish in a matt or semi-gloss, a pigmented finish using any colour you want or a whitewash finish perfect for light timbers such as pine.
+What finish you would like, clear natural finish in a matt or semi-gloss, a pigmented finish using any colour you want or a whitewash finish perfect for light timbers such as pine.

 Fireshield has water-based and solvent-based intumescent steel products for 30, 60, 90- and 120-minutes protection.
 Steel coatings are firstly divided into: